eclipse-ee4j/tyrus/README.md

 Eclipse Tyrus is the open source
 <a href="https://projects.eclipse.org/projects/ee4j.websocket">JSR 356 - Java API for WebSocket</a>
 reference implementation
-for easy development of WebSocket applications.Eclipse Tyrus is also a Jakarta WebSocket 2.0 compatible implementation.
+for easy development of WebSocket applications.
+Eclipse Tyrus is also a Jakarta WebSocket 2.0 compatible implementation.

  WebSocket protocol defined by IETF